AkhilaSanga/AndroidProject/README.md

 are used to create this application.
 We have used both Explicit intent and Implicit intent in our project.

+AndroidManifest file is the heart of the whole project, it helps to declare the permissions that an app must have to access data from other apps.

 Java Files
-AndroidManifest.java file is the heart of the whole project, it helps to declare the permissions that an app must have to access data from other apps.
 MainActivity.java - automatically created at the creation of the project SplashScreen.java - created to give the special look and feel.
 GridLayout.java - created to categorize the food items under Veg category.